AMReX-Astro/Castro/Docs/source/rotation.rst

 -  ``castro.rot_axis`` : rotation axis (default: 3
    (Cartesian); 2 (cylindrical)).
-This parameter doesn't affect Spherical Coordinate since rotation axis is automatically set to z-axis.
+This parameter doesn't affect spherical coordinate since rotation axis is automatically set to z-axis.

 For completeness, we show below a derivation of the source terms that